akabircs/LLM4CKD/data/data_README.md

 This directory is used for local dataset files.

+## Canonical feature names

+The loader normalizes column names to lowercase snake_case.
+For maximum compatibility, use these names.

 ## Dataset-1: Private Bangladesh Cohort

 Dataset-1 is a private community-based Bangladeshi cohort used for the main early-stage CKD screening experiments.